simple-login/app/README.md

 ![](./docs/postfix-installation.png)
 ![](./docs/postfix-installation2.png)

 Replace `/etc/postfix/main.cf` with the following content.
 Make sure to replace `mydomain.com` by your domain.
-If your Docker network uses a different subnet, make sure to change `240.0.0.0/24` to your subnet in the `mynetworks` variable.

 ```
 # POSTFIX config file, adapted for SimpleLogin